Delivery & FAQs

 For USA, Canada & Rest of World I recommend first trying to find a suitable basketmaker in your part of the world and North American weavers for example can be found on the NBO website.

-Besides the Payment options here on the website, I can also accept BACs direct transfer (please contact me for details), or cheques.
-If you prefer to use any of these options please contact me via email with details of the baskets you'd like to order and I can email an invoice to you including payment instructions for BACs or cheques.
+Besides the Payment options here on the website, I can also accept BACs direct transfer if absolutely necessary (please contact me for details), or cheques.
+If you prefer to use any of these options please contact me via email with details of the baskets you'd like to order and I will do my best to email an invoice to you including payment instructions for BACs or cheques.

 As John's turnover is less than £85K per year there is no VAT on John Cowan Baskets products.